Rithika-tech-projects/Steganography/README.md

 # Steganography using AI with python
 * This project integrates AI-driven image selection with steganography to securely hide messages within images.
-Using a pre-trained deep learning model (VGG16), it analyzes images and selects the most suitable one for encryption.
+Using a pre-trained deep learning model (VGG16), it analyzes images and selects the most suitable one for encryption from the image folder.
 The chosen image is then processed to embed a hidden message, ensuring security and privacy.
 The system also supports message extraction and decryption, making it an effective approach for secure communication.
 # Features

 **AI-Based Image Selection:**